Disjoint Set

 Use a static array to map the elements occurrence: index as the key of an element and value as the set number such element belongs to.
 Then, if two elements are in the same set, they will share the same value and easy to find their equality in a array structure.

 For instance, given an array [0, 1, 2, 3, 4, 5], if apply UNION(3, 4), which means connect element 3 to the set element 4 belongs to, which is 4; similarly, if UNION operation cause all of elements in one set have to change corresponding set number to another, it is a huge cost.
-To improve upon that, quick union is introduced.
+To improve upon that, is introduced.

 Instead of making elements in the same sets have the same set number, this approach uses rooted tree (with root as the set leader) to connect all such elements.
 For instance, when applying UNION(3, 4) after element 4 is connected to element 9, a slight modification to make the element 3 the leaf of element 4 by changing the index number would suffice.